the-turing-way/the-turing-way/book/website/community-handbook/acknowledgement/acknowledgement-members.md

 # Community and Shared Ownership

+As a community-led project, we believe in and promote a collaborative approach to develop the content of this book.
+For example, writing _The Turing Way_ chapter is an iterative process that involves designing, outlining, writing, reviewing, and editing its contents.
+Similarly, community-oriented processes evolve over time with the help and feedback from the community members.

 ## Community members, contributors and co-authors

-As a community-led project, we believe in and promote a collaborative approach to develop the content of this book.
-Writing a chapter is an iterative process that involves designing, outlining, writing, reviewing, and editing its contents.
-Similarly, community-oriented processes evolve over time with the help and feedback from the community.
 Everyone who contributes to this book, no matter how small or big their contributions are, is recognised in this project as a contributor and a community member.

-All the substantial contributors are named as co-authors on the book as a whole.
+Their contributions may include carrying out small tasks such as reporting bugs, correcting factual errors, adding references, opening issues to discuss an idea, commenting on an ongoing discussions, exchanging idea with other members and citing _The Turing Way_.
+As discussed in the next subchapter, these contributors are highlighted in our Contributors Table.

-Their contributions may include carrying out the larger tasks such as writing a subchapter, maintaining community interactions, setting up infrastructure, helping others in their work and supporting their participation.
+Many contributors will also make substantial contributions such as writing a subchapter, maintaining community interactions, setting up infrastructure, helping others in their work and supporting their participation.
+All the substantial contributors will be highlighted in the Contributors Table and are named as co-authors on the book as a whole.
+As stated in our [Governance document](https://github.com/alan-turing-institute/the-turing-way/blob/master/GOVERNANCE.md), "substantial contribution" is a subjective term.
+Therefore, we have tried to add much detail as possible in the next subchapters through personas, contribution types and acknowledgements of those contributions including when a contributor is named as an author.
 Authors are listed in alphabetical order by last name.
 The first author is always The Turing Way Community.
 Authorship is cumulative.
 If you have been added as an author on one release, you will stay as an author on all future releases.

-As stated in our [Governance document](https://github.com/alan-turing-institute/the-turing-way/blob/master/GOVERNANCE.md), "substantial contribution" is a subjective term.
-Therefore, we have tried to add much detail as possible in the next subchapters through personas, contribution types and acknowledgements of those contributions including when a contributor is named as an author.

 If these subchapters do not contain the contribution type that you are interested in or if you would like to know whether you are eligible to be named as an author, please contact the core team by emailing [theturingway@gmail.com](mailto:theturingway@gmail.com).